Chemfluence

 Chemfluence is a national level technical symposium of the Department of Chemical Engineering, Alagappa College of Technology, Anna University, India.
 It started in 1994 as a college level symposium, and is now in its 29th year.
 Paper presentations, poster presentations, guest lectures, workshops and events form an integral part of the symposium.
-The symposium mainly aims at nourishing budding chemical engineers with knowledge of core concepts and providing an opportunity to showcase their talents.
-With more than 20 events across 3 days, it is one of the most prestigious tech events of South India.
-It is also one of the very few symposiums in India to host a cultural fest in association with university departments.
+The symposium is mainly aimed at chemical engineers and providing an opportunity to showcase their talents.
+It features more than 20 events across 3 days.
+It also hosts a cultural fest in association with university departments.
 Chemfluence is conducted annually by the Association of Chemical Engineers (ACE), the official student body of Department of Chemical Engineering, Anna University.

 About

 Chemfluence, is a national level technical symposium (Technical and Cultural Events) organized annually by the Association of Chemical Engineers, Department of Chemical Engineering, Alagappa College of Technology, Anna University every year since 1994.

-With an array of events spread across three days it seeks to provide a platform for budding Chemical Engineers across the nation to show off their technical prowess and to attain their full intellectual potential.

-With innovation as inspiration and technical knowledge as a tool, Chemfluence aims at bringing a complete transformation to the very grassroots of the field.
-Chemfluence gives an opportunity for engineering students to look beyond their course and curriculum, to roll back their sleeves, with the technical wand in their hands and do some real magic.
+Featuring over 10+ events (both technical and non-technical) is a feature of every Chemfluence.

 History

 Chemfluence was started in the year 1994 by the students of The Department of Chemical Engineering of Anna University.

-Since then, Chemfluence had been a massive success and been attracting more participants and has become a phenomenal hit among the events by other Chemical Engineers around the country.
+Previous Years

 Chemfluence 2013

 Chemfluence for the academic year 2012-2013 was conducted by Department of Chemical Engineering, from 27 February to 1 March 2013.

 Some of the major events conducted were: